 Stage 2: Lead audience to lead page where that specific product is sold.

-Stage 3: Give option of checking out with or without creating an
+Stage 3: Give the option of checking out with or without creating an account.

-Stage 4: Ask user if they would like to continue shopping or proceed to
+Stage 4: Ask users if they would like to continue shopping or proceed to check out.

 Stage 5: Complete payment information.